 Return to Map

-You see on the frames that the knights are named Garamir and Urmilan, confirming your hunch.
-These were the grandsons of Odon, who surrendered to the Brintilian Empire during Marshal Hilsingor’s early push into the interior of Pemonia.
+You recognize their names as famous knights were the grandsons of Odon, who surrendered to the Brintilian Empire during Marshal Hilsingor’s early push into the interior of Pemonia.
 After suffering numerous defeats, Odon surrendered after securing a guarantee that the Goyn Gallerlanders would be treated well, but most were not.

 The brothers grew up as slaves in Donovan Colony, and later became tribal soldiers forced to fight in the auxiliaries of the Frontier Corps.
 Unlike their forefathers, they learned how to use steel swords and armor.
 Fighting the Hrals, a tribe that threatened colonists and Gallerlanders alike, was one thing, but the brothers and others refused to help put down a rebellion of Vayn Gallerlanders.
 Their unit deserted and later ambushed Frontier Corps supply convoys.
 On one occasion, their ambush coincided with an attack by the second generation of the Order of the Candlestone, led by Rildning’s son Enildir.
 He invited the brothers to join him against the empire, which they accepted.